 Recipe Ingredients

-- Vanilla Extract: Vanilla does a ton of work when your cookies are baking.
+- Pure Vanilla Extract: Vanilla does a ton of work when your cookies are baking.
 The sweetness brings such a balance to the cookie flavor!

 See the recipe card below for a full list of ingredients and measurements.